MarkowskiRafal/MarkowskiRafal/README.md

 #### Tournament management: [Repository](https://github.com/MarkowskiRafal/Tournament-management) | Run here: https://tournamentmng.herokuapp.com

-In college, there was a local computer game competition between several teams that many students participated in.
+There was a local computer game competition between several teams that many students participated in.
 Everything was done via email, so I thought it would be interesting to create an application that would allow organizing such tournaments.
 Users can submit their teams through the application where each team's score is recorded.
 The administrator has additionally more permissions to this application which he can manage.
 He also doesn't have to constantly send many emails to everyone.
 He can add informations directly from the application which are visible to everyone.
 This application allowed me to test and consolidate my programming skills.